Hanukkah stabbing suspect was questioned about November synagogue knifing

-The man accused of slashing five people at a Hanukkah celebration near New York City had been questioned in connection to a separate stabbing of an Orthodox Jewish man six weeks ago, police disclosed on Thursday.
+The man accused of slashing five people at a Hanukkah celebration near New York City had been questioned in connection with a separate stabbing of an Orthodox Jewish man six weeks ago, police disclosed Thursday.

-Grafton Thomas, 37, already faces state and federal charges for Saturday's attack at a rabbi's home in the hamlet of Monsey, a little more than 30 miles northwest of Midtown Manhattan.
+Grafton Thomas, 37, already faces state and federal charges in Saturday's attack at a rabbi's home in the hamlet of Monsey, a little more than 30 miles northwest of Midtown Manhattan.

 Brad Weidel, police chief in the town of Ramapo, which includes Monsey, revealed that Thomas might have been involved in the Nov.
-20 stabbing of an Orthodoz Jewish man, who was critically wounded while walking to a synagogue.
+20 stabbing of the Orthodox Jewish man, who was critically wounded while walking to a synagogue.

 Grainy security video showed that a Honda Pilot might have been involved in the Nov.
 20 attack and Thomas' mom drives that make and model, police said.
 While Thomas was questioned for that assault, he could not be held.